 Large numbers of Scottish immigrants began settling in Charleston during the 1700s.
 One traditional dish they brought with them was partan-bree, a crab and rice soup.
 The settlers began to adjust their recipe to incorporate blue crabs because of the abundance in the area.
 This Scottish soup served as a starting point, but She Crab Soup as we know it today was not developed until the early 1900s.
 As the story goes, R. Goodwyn Rhett, Mayor of Charleston, was entertaining President Taft at his home.
 The Rhett’s butler, William Deas, was asked to create a fancier version of their traditional crab soup.
 He added the orange-hued crab eggs of mature female crabs, called “she crabs” by fishermen, to give color and improve the flavor, thus inventing the Charleston delicacy known as She Crab Soup.

-This delightful and smooth seafood soup is sure to impress your friends and family, try to recreate the Palmetto Cafe’s She Crab Soup with Sherry, or come in and try it for yourself!
+This delightful and smooth seafood soup is sure to impress your friends and family, so why not try to recreate The Palmetto Cafe’s She Crab Soup?

 Yellow Onion (minced)